 It is strongly advised that you avoid hiking in the months of December, January and February (the Inca trail is actually closed for restoration in February) and while you can still visit Machu Picchu by train during these months, expect rain at the Citadel.

-It is however not uncommon for temperatures to drop below freezing during the evening, so it is important to be prepared for a range of temperatures whatever time of the year you plan on hiking.
+It is, however, not uncommon for temperatures to drop below freezing during the evening, so it is important to be prepared for a range of temperatures whatever time of the year you plan on hiking.
 Below are weather charts that show the weather that can be expected all year round, although we advise you to pack with rain in mind even if you are hiking in the dry season.

 Even in the driest months of May, Jun, and July it is still possible to encounter a rainy day.
 It is important to pack with this possibility in mind so as not to be caught out in the rain without any protection.
 Please note: While the temperatures are relatively moderate in the day time, they are known to have fallen to freezing at all times of the year.

 While this list caters specifically for the Inca trail, other treks to Machu Picchu often require a very similar packing list.
 Most of the items will therefore carry over, but make sure to compare the number of days you have planned to hike with the 3 to 4-day itinerary of the classic Inca trail.

 Of course, if you plan to stay longer you will have to increase the number of hiking trousers, shirts, underwear and socks that you take along.
 Similarly, compare the conditions of the Inca trail with the alternative trek you have chosen, to make sure there are no additional pieces of equipment that you need.
 For example, if the trek is known to present a high volume of mud, it is often helpful for hikers to pack gaiters.

 The best philosophy to combat variable weather is by layering.
 This means that you are able to easily add to your padding if you are at chilly high altitudes, or when you drop into a low shadowed valley, or in preparation for an icy evening, but you can also conveniently remove layers at the peak of the day’s heat.